-with spring practically days away my mind has been filled with all the delicious fruits and veggies that come along with this season. i love how lightly sweet, lightly tart and fresh everything tastes in this season. my kitchen has been filled with sweet treats based around rhubarb and strawberries, and then i got a big craving for carrot cake. not really wanting to make a big layered cake (yet), i decided to tweak one of my fall loaf cake recipes- swapping carrots for pumpkin, olive oil for butter and chai spice for pumpkin spice. to my great surprise, this chai carrot loaf cake came together pretty perfectly the first time (never happens) and was so delicious it was gone in less than two days.
+with spring practically days away my mind has been filled with all the delicious fruits and veggies that come along with this season. i love how lightly sweet, lightly tart and fresh everything tastes in this season. my kitchen has been filled with sweet treats based around rhubarb and strawberries, and then i got a big craving for carrot cake. not really wanting to make a big layered cake (yet), i decided to tweak one of my fall loaf cake recipes- swapping carrots for pumpkin, olive oil for butter and chai spice for pumpkin spice. to my great surprise, this chai spice carrot loaf cake with brown butter cream cheese came together pretty perfectly the first time (never happens). it was so delicious it was gone in less than two days.
+I hope you love this simple and simply delicious loaf cake!

 - shredded carrots- this is a key ingredient in carrot cake (obviously), so get some whole carrots and grate them. this is not the time to get the pre shredded ones. you need the fresh moisture content and ability to grate them into finer pieces. besides, grating carrots totally counts as an upper body workout, right?!